A Fragmentation-Aware Adaptive Bilevel Search Framework for Service Mapping in Computing Power Networks: Model Formulation and Problem Study

 \subsubsection{Computing Power Network (CPN)}

 The underlying CPN topology is formally defined as an undirected graph $G^s = (N^s, L^s)$~\cite{monte}, where $N^s$ represents the set of computing nodes (CNs) and $L^s$ denotes the set of their interconnecting network links (NLs).
 In this paper, the superscript $s$ corresponds to the CPN topology.
 Each CN $m^s \in N^s$ is characterized by its available computing capacity, denoted as $C(m^s)$.
-Similarly, each NL connecting a pair of CNs, $l_{mn}^s \in L^s$ ($\forall m^s, n^s \in N^s$), with possessing a specific bandwidth capacity $B(l_{mn}^s)$.
+Similarly, each NL connecting a pair of CNs, denoted by $l_{mn}^s \in L^s$ ($\forall m^s,n^s \in N^s$), is associated with a bandwidth capacity $B(l_{mn}^s)$.